atlanticwave-sdx/sdx-docs/source/contributing.rst

 - Make code changes with GitHub `pull requests`_, ask for feedback on your changes, and address feedback.

+Why are we following such a process?
+The main reason is this: so that other members of the team know what you are doing.
+Sometimes they might have suggestions; sometimes a discussion might ensue about the right course of action.
+However, in general, the main intent of writing down issues and getting your code reviewed is to communicate what you are doing.

+The quality and correctness of your work also could be a concern, but it is not the main concern of code reviews.
+Ideally we should be able to catch errors in testing.
+There are some automated tests that will check your pull requests.
+Sometimes you will need to write some new tests.
+We will also need to test things manually, as necessary.

 Reporting issues
 ================